 The rooms in this home were very separated.
 The wall in the photos above, beyond the table, separated the kitchen from the living room area.
-When the former homeowners wanted to entertain it made for a really small space and really no room to mingle around.

 Within days of closing on the home we gutted the entire room.
 Goodbye dark cabinets, orange countertops, dated kitchen appliances, and textured ceilings!